 ColorX technology is primarily driven by two powerful components, the lens and the advanced image sensor.
 Reolink ColorX cameras can collect more light with a lot more precision than other night-vision cameras.
 The amount of light let in depends on how the size of the aperture of a lens is changed, and aperture changes cause the sensor to receive four times as much light when compared to a typical camera.

 Once light has entered the camera lens, ColorX cameras use a top-notch, cutting-edge image sensor.
 The sensors in these true full-color Reolink cameras are far more adept at precisely converting light into a digital signal than those in comparable IP cameras.
-To maximize the capabilities of the sensors, ColorX technology makes use of a clever ISP algorithm.
+To maximize the capabilities of the sensors, ColorX technology makes use of a clever ISP technology.